 If you’re just starting out experimenting with blue light blocking glasses, I would recommend getting blue light blocking clip-ons, to see how the blocking works for you.
 Later, if you feel they’re a big help, you can always go for the more expensive prescription glasses.

-There’s one caveat, though – many of the blue light blocking glasses also have a slight magnification feature.
-It helps combat eye fatigue by enabling you to focus better on the screen, but that magnification isn’t “compatible” with some types of prescription glasses.
+There’s one caveat, though – many of the blue light glasses also have a slight magnification feature.
+It helps combat eye strain by enabling you to focus better on the screen, but that magnification isn’t “compatible” with some types of prescription glasses.

 When I bought blue light blocking glasses for the first time, everything was blurry for me when I used them WITH my regular glasses.
 It wasn’t until I tried a different model, that things got better – so my advice would be, again, to just give it a try to see if everything fits.